Swiszma/A-Responsive-Data-Visualization-Dashboard-in-Excel/README.md

 # A-Responsive-Data-Visualization-Dashboard-in-Excel
-A Descriptive, and responsive Dashboard, explaining various aspects and nature of Road Accidents in the UK.
+A highly responsive and dynamic Dashboard description of various aspects and nature, as well as the mobility means of Road Accidents in the UK.
+Feel free to download an attached short clip of the dashboard and check it out!